FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Related Works

-While recent works of federated LLMs explores efficient fine-tuning and parameter reduction methods, resource-constrained clients still struggle with independent fine-tuning, especially with added compression overhead.
-Therefore, split learning has emerged as a viable alternative for such scenarios.
+Despite advances in efficient fine-tuning and parameter reduction for federated LLMs, resource-constrained clients still face challenges with independent fine-tuning, particularly under compression overhead.
+Split learning~\cite{thapa2022splitfed} offers a promising alternative in such settings.